 She has a passion for the theatre and served as music director for the Boston Playwrights Theatre US Premiere of The Rosenbergs, an opera by Joachim Holbek known for his scores for Lars Von Trier films.
 She served as music director for Collegebound: The Musical of Life and Debt at Studio BE in Chicago and for productions of Shakespearian comedies in Boston and New York.
 She has adapted and directed several productions of Hildegard Von Bingen’s medieval drama Ordo Virtutum including a touring production with the vocal ensemble Putni in Latvia and Sweden.

-Recordings include Angeli, Celestial Light, Song of Songs: Come into my Garden and Fourth River with Telarc International, Sapphire Night and Faces of a Woman with German Label, MDG, Goodnight Marc Chagall with Canadian Label Epact and Carmina Burana with Erato/Time Warner.
-In her most recent recording project, she joins forces with fellow Tapestry singer Daniela Tosic to collaborate with members of the Horse Flies, Richie Stearns, banjo and Taki Masuko, percussion.
+Recordings include Angeli, Celestial Light, Song of Songs: Come into my Garden and Fourth River with Telarc International, Sapphire Night and Faces of a Woman with German label MDG, Goodnight Marc Chagall with Canadian Label Epact and Carmina Burana with Erato/Time Warner.
+Indie recordings include: Door Ajar and a series of singles with Blue Thread’s Shared Stories-Music Migration project.

-B.M. in voice, University of Kansas, M.M. in early music, Longy School of Music; Post-graduate studies with Rudolph Knoll at the Mozarteum, Salzburg Austria as a Rotary Fellow.
-Research grants to Portugal and southern France, Private voice studies with Nina Hinson.
-Cristi is a registered E-RYT 200, YACEP® yoga teacher with Yoga Alliance and is a member of the National Association of Teachers of Singing.
+B.M. in voice, University of Kansas with Phyllis Brill, M.M. in early music, Longy School of Music with Laurie Monahan; Post-graduate studies with Rudolph Knoll at the Mozarteum, Salzburg Austria as a Rotary Fellow.
+Research grants to Portugal and southern France.
+Private voice studies with Nina Hinson.

 Photo by Susan Wilson